stonepros/stone/doc/mgr/zabbix.rst

 ::

-    ceph zabbix discovery
+    stone zabbix discovery

 Debugging
 ---------

-Should you want to debug the Zabbix module increase the logging level for ceph-mgr and check the logs.
+Should you want to debug the Zabbix module increase the logging level for stone-mgr and check the logs.

 ::